staceb/rise-vision-apps/web/scripts/components/confirm-modal/README.md

-`confirm-instance` is the controller for the confirm message box.
+`confirmModalController` is the controller for the confirm message box.
 It's basically a simplification for the ui-bootstrap component, which always requires a controller to function.
 It is used in the following manner:

 ```
         $scope.modalInstance = $modal.open({
           templateUrl: 'partials/confirm-modal.html',
-          controller: 'confirmInstance',
+          controller: 'confirmModalController',
           windowClass: 'modal-custom',
           resolve: {
             confirmationTitle: function () {